 Freetown in Sierra Leone is the third most expensive city in Africa.
 Freetown is particularly expensive for international education and recreation.
 The economy of Sierra Leone is slowly emerging from a protracted civil war and is showing signs of a successful transition.
 The country is very rich in minerals and has relied on mining, especially diamonds, for its economic base.
 The security risk for expatriates in Sierra Leone is high.
 Risks include theft and violence.
 Other risks are related to the poor infrastructure, hazardous driving conditions, and unreliable electricity and water.
 As a result, the cost of importing and transporting international goods, and providing services that expatriates expect, makes it extremely expensive to maintain an expat lifestyle in Freetown.

-Cairo in Egypt is the cheapest African city.
-The Egyptian Pound (EGP) has devalued by over 100% against the US Dollar in the past year after Egypt's central bank floated the pound in November 2016 in an attempt to stabilize its economy.
+Cairo in Egypt is the cheapest African city after the Egyptian Pound (EGP) has devalued by over 100% against the US Dollar.
 The economy of Egypt depends mainly on agriculture, media, petroleum exports, and tourism; there are also more than three million Egyptians working abroad, mainly in Saudi Arabia, the Persian Gulf and Europe.

 - Addis Ababa